-So before you start either gulping that yellow tap water or calling on tap repair services, let’s do some detective work to try and diagnose your particular problem.
+So before you start gulping that yellow tap water or calling on tap repair services, let’s do some detective work to diagnose your problem.

 If the only brown or otherwise discoloured water is coming out of the hot taps around your home, you’ve probably isolated the problem to your hot water system.
-If your unit is out of warranty, it’s probably corroded and you need a hot water system replacement.
+If your unit is out of warranty, it may be corroded, and you need a replacement of a hot water system.

-Pop next door and ask the neighbours if they’re having a similar problem.
+Pop next door and ask the neighbours if they have a similar problem.
 If they are not, it’s a clear sign that the issue is isolated to your home.
 In this case, dash around your home – including the garden – and see if the brown tap water comes out of all of the taps or just one or some.
 It’s invaluable information for your plumber.

-When you first spot that brown water from tap outlets, don’t jump to any conclusions.
-Often, the problem will clear up without any further action after a few hours or even a few days.
+When you first spot that brown water from tap outlets, don’t jump to conclusions.
+Often, the problem will clear up without further action after a few hours or even a few days.